Skip to content

 Overnight in Varanasi.

-Also visit Sarnath, a city located 13 kilometers north-east of Varanasi near the confluence of the Ganges and the Gomati rivers in Uttar Pradesh, India.
-The deer park in Sarnath is where Gautama Buddha first taught the Dharma, and where the Buddhist Sangha came into existence through the enlightenment of Kondanna.
-Singhpur, a village approximately one km away from the site, was the birthplace of Shreyansanath, the eleventh Tirthankara of Jainism, and a temple dedicated to him.
+Also visit Sarnath, a city located 13 kilometers northeast of Varanasi near the confluence of the Ganges and the Gomati rivers in Uttar Pradesh, India.
+The deer park in Sarnath is where Gautama Buddha first taught the Dharma and where the Buddhist Sangha came into existence through the enlightenment of Kondanna.
+Singhpur, a village approximately one km away from the site, was the birthplace of Shreyansanath, the eleventh Tirthankara of Jainism, and had a temple dedicated to him.

 This morning at your leisure to unwind and pack.
 Later, transfer to airport to board a flight to New Delhi at 1520 Hrs.
 Arrive at 1655 Hrs and meet our representative at the airport as you transfer to the hotel or International airport to board flight back home or onward destinations.